FEI-PQGCH/pqgch/README.md

 #### Client config:

 - `leadAddr` - the hostname of the cluster leader of the cluster this client belongs to.
+- `clusterConfig`
   - `names` - the names, or identifiers of ALL of the cluster members of the cluster this client belongs to.
   - `index` - the index of the client in the cluster.
   - `publicKeys` - the public keys of all of the cluster members of the cluster this client belongs to.
   - `secretKey` - the secret key of this client.

 #### Server config: